Vault42Consulting/anderson-poc-backend/README.md

-# Anderson POC Boot Demo Project
+# Anderson POC Spring Boot Demo Project

 Simple Spring Boot application that responds with "OK" at the root endpoint.
 More to be added.